 Throughout her musical journey, Tammy has been dedicated to keeping the folk instruments of the Appalachian region alive and well.
 She began braving the performance arena while in college and has continued to do so throughout her adult life.
 She credits many churches in the region, as well as the local SWVA 4-H Center (Road Scholars programs), for giving her the confidence to follow her heart's desire in making music.
 While continuing to provide solo performances, Tammy also paired up with a high school friend to form the duo of Acoustic Aire.
 Later she honed her group playing skills and vocal confidence in a Southern Gospel group called Crossroads.

-Though the hammered dulcimer is her main instrument, you may also find her playing the upright bass, Irish bodhran, the autoharp, mountain dulcimer, cajon or providing vocals, when her arm is twisted just right, in the Appalachian/Celtic group Fire in the Kitchen.
+Though the hammered dulcimer is her main instrument, you may also find her playing the upright bass, Irish Bodhran, the autoharp, mountain dulcimer, cajon or providing vocals, when her arm is twisted just right in many different settings.

-Tammy's main occupation is as an educator specializing in Instructional Technology.
+Tammy's is also a retired educator where she specialized in K-12 education as a classroom teacher and later as an Instructional Technologist.
 She received her undergraduate degree in Education and Mass Communications from Emory and Henry College and her Master's degree in Curriculum and Instruction with an emphasis in Instructional Technology from Virginia Tech.

-When not working as an educator or making music, you might find Tammy reading, walking, traveling, crafting -- especially scrapbooking and rubber stamping, enjoying some photography OR hanging out in cemeteries doing a little headhunting...also known as genealogy. :)
+When not making music, you might find Tammy involved in local community organizations, reading, walking, traveling, crafting -- especially card making, rubber stamping, making soap, enjoying videography & photography OR hanging out in cemeteries doing a little headhunting...also known as genealogy. :) You can also find her on YouTube as a Content Creator at: Appalachian Ambrosia which focuses on the beauty of the Appalachian region, its people, places and events.